jomartin-999/spring-boot-for-vmware-gemfire/docs/configuration-declarative.md

 definitions are pushed to the server-side Regions where OQL queries are generally executed.

-See the SDG reference documentation on
-[Configuring Indexes](https://docs.spring.io/spring-data/geode/docs/current/reference/html/#bootstrap-annotation-config-region-indexes) for more details.
+See the [spring-data-gemfire-name] reference documentation on [Configuring Indexes](https://docs.spring.io/spring-data/geode/docs/current/reference/html/#bootstrap-annotation-config-region-indexes) for more details.

-#### `@EnableExpiration` (SDG)
+#### `@EnableExpiration`

-It is often useful to define both eviction and expiration policies, particularly with a system like VMware GemFire, because it primarily keeps data in memory (on the JVM Heap).
+It is often useful to define both eviction and expiration policies, particularly with a system like [vmware-gemfire-name], because it primarily keeps data in memory (on the JVM Heap).
 Your data volume size may far exceed the amount of available JVM Heap memory, and keeping too much data on the JVM Heap can cause Garbage Collection (GC) issues.

-You can enable off-heap (or main memory usage) capabilities by declaring SDG’s <code>@EnableOffHeap</code> annotation.
+You can enable off-heap (or main memory usage) capabilities by declaring [spring-data-gemfire-name]’s <code>@EnableOffHeap</code> annotation.
-See the SDG reference documentation on
-[Configuring Off-Heap Memory](https://docs.spring.io/spring-data/geode/docs/current/reference/html/#bootstrap-annotation-config-region-off-heap) for more details.
+See the [spring-data-gemfire-name] reference documentation on [Configuring Off-Heap Memory](https://docs.spring.io/spring-data/geode/docs/current/reference/html/#bootstrap-annotation-config-region-off-heap) for more details.

 Defining eviction and expiration policies lets you limit what is kept in memory and for how long.

 While
-[configuring eviction](https://docs.spring.io/spring-data/geode/docs/current/reference/html/#bootstrap-annotation-config-region-eviction\) is easy with SDG, we particularly want to call out expiration since
+[configuring eviction](https://docs.spring.io/spring-data/geode/docs/current/reference/html/#bootstrap-annotation-config-region-eviction\) is easy with [spring-data-gemfire-name], we particularly want to call out expiration since
-[configuring expiration](https://docs.spring.io/spring-data/geode/docs/current/reference/html/#bootstrap-annotation-config-region-expiration\) has special support in SDG.
+[configuring expiration](https://docs.spring.io/spring-data/geode/docs/current/reference/html/#bootstrap-annotation-config-region-expiration\) has special support in [spring-data-gemfire-name].

-With SDG, you can define the expiration policies associated with a particular application class type on the class type itself, by using the [`@Expiration`](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/data/gemfire/expiration/Expiration.html), [`@IdleTimeoutExpiration`](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/data/gemfire/expiration/IdleTimeoutExpiration.html)
+With [spring-data-gemfire-name], you can define the expiration policies associated with a particular application class type on the class type itself, by using the [`@Expiration`](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/data/gemfire/expiration/Expiration.html), [`@IdleTimeoutExpiration`](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/data/gemfire/expiration/IdleTimeoutExpiration.html)